By Advekit

 Use of illicit drugs and alcohol can lead to the development of long-term depression.
 Even some prescription drugs can cause depression as a side effect.
 That’s why it’s imperative that you go to a trusted therapist who can carefully diagnose your symptoms of depression.

 It’s important to note that having depression also makes it more likely for an individual to abuse drugs or alcohol as a coping mechanism.
-When a person has a mental health condition like major depressive disorder in addition to a substance use disorder, it’s called a dual diagnosis or co-occurring disorder.
+When a person has a mental health condition like major depressive disorder or anxiety disorder in addition to a substance use disorder, it’s called a dual diagnosis or co-occurring disorder.

 Everyone has different capacities to deal with grief and stress, so knowing exactly what will be a person’s tipping point is difficult until they have reached it.
 Talk therapy and other forms of peer support can be helpful in managing difficult times following a challenging life event.

 Science is continuing to prove that the body and mind are more connected to one another than we used to think.
 Dealing with a serious injury or illness can be a huge stressor on our mental health.
-In addition, certain conditions such as thyroid disorders, liver disease, and Addison’s disease can directly lead to depression through certain brain chemistry changes.
+In addition, certain conditions such as thyroid disorders, chronic pain, liver disease, and Addison’s disease can directly lead to depression through certain brain chemistry changes.

 Depression can be totally debilitating.
 The condition presents itself differently in each person that it affects.
 But what are the specific effects of living with depression?
 Let’s take a look.